ElijahElliotP/CLHR/README.md

 ## Input Specifications
 -	‘Region’ and ‘Individual’ folders should be in the same folder as the script files.
 -	Images must be projected in UTM.
--	Ascii files, like those from ArcGIS, should be accompanied by a `.prj` file
+-	ASCII files, like those from ArcGIS, should be accompanied by a `.prj` file
     -	They may have either a `.asc` or `.txt` extension, but do not mix them.
 -	Region folders and their files must have the same name.
 -	‘Individual' folders and files must have the same name.